-Welcome back to Inside the Mind of an NYC VC, a new series at AlleyWatch in which we speak with New York City-based Venture Capitalists.
+Welcome back to Inside the Mind of an NYC VC, a new series at AlleyWatch in which we speak with.
 In the hot seat this time is Fady Yacoub, Cofounder and Managing Partner at HOF Capital, a global venture firm with offices in New York, London, and Cairo that is focused on transformative technologies with the potential to scale globally.
 Fady was kind enough to spend some time with us and chat about the origins of HOF, its LP structure, what it looks for in founders, investment themes, approach to deal flow, and much more.

 If you are a NYC-based VC interested in participating in this series, please send us an email.
 We’d love to chat.
 If you are interested in sponsoring this series that showcases the leading minds in venture in NYC, we’d also love to chat.
 Send us a note.